History of the Philippines (1898–1946): Second Philippine Commission

 The Second Philippine Commission (the Taft Commission), appointed by McKinley on March 16, 1900, and headed by William Howard Taft, was granted legislative as well as limited executive powers.
 On September 1, the Taft Commission began to exercise legislative functions.
 Between September 1900 and August 1902, it issued 499 laws, established a judicial system, including a supreme court, drew up a legal code, and organized a civil service.
 The 1901 municipal code provided for popularly elected presidents, vice presidents, and councilors to serve on municipal boards.
 The municipal board members were responsible for collecting taxes, maintaining municipal properties, and undertaking necessary construction projects; they also elected provincial governors.
+During these period, U.S., Spanish, and Mexican monies were all in local circulation.
+Commonwealth Act No. 1045 was promulgated in order to provide parity between these.

 Establishment of civil government

-On March 3, 1901, the U.S. Congress passed the Army Appropriation Act containing (along with the Platt Amendment on Cuba) the Spooner Amendment which provided the president with legislative authority to establish of a civil government in the Philippines.
-Up until this time, the president been administering the Philippines by virtue of his war powers.
+On March 3, 1901, the U.S. Congress passed the Army Appropriation Act containing (along with the Platt Amendment on Cuba) the Spooner Amendment which provided the president with legislative authority to establish a civil government in the Philippines.
+Up until this time, the president had been administering the Philippines by virtue of his war powers.
 On July 1, 1901, civil government was inaugurated with William H. Taft as the civil governor.
 Later, on February 3, 1903, the U.S. Congress would change the title of Civil Governor to Governor-General.

 A highly centralized public school system was installed in 1901, using English as the medium of instruction.
 This created a heavy shortage of teachers, and the Philippine Commission authorized the secretary of public instruction to bring to the Philippines 600 teachers from the U.S.—the so-called Thomasites.
 Free primary instruction that trained the people for the duties of citizenship and avocation was enforced by the Taft Commission per instructions of President McKinley.
 Also, the Catholic Church was disestablished, and a considerable amount of church land was purchased and redistributed.

 An anti-sedition law was established in 1901, followed by an anti-brigandage law in 1902.